wpkelso/notes/Systems.md

-# Systems
 #signal_analysis
-- Mathematical description of how an input [[Signals]] is transformed into the output signal
+- Mathematical description of how an input [[Signals|signal]] is transformed into the output signal
 - Shown through a block diagram like shown below:

 input( $x(t)$ ) -> System -> output( $y(t)$ )